Carroll Pickett: Attitudes towards the death penalty

-In 1974, the Carrasco Prison Siege took the lives of two of Rev. Pickett's parishioners.
+In 1974, the Carrasco Prison Siege took the lives of two of Pickett's parishioners.
 After this, he was in favor of the death penalty.
 This was in direct conflict with the Presbyterian Church's established opposition to the death penalty.

 During his tenure as a prison chaplain in the 1980s and 1990s, his views changed.
 In 1989 he sought psychiatric help to deal with work-related issues.
 He came to believe that one prisoner, Carlos DeLuna, was wrongly executed.
 He could not reveal his changed attitudes without jeopardizing his job and he felt a calling to continue to minister to prisoners on the last day of their lives.
 On the day of his retirement in 1995, he announced that he was against the death penalty.
 In 2008, he called execution "Biblically wrong."

-In a September 2008 interview, he mentions that his attitude change was a long process, and was in part due to the execution of several men who he now believes were innocent.
+In a September 2008 interview, he mentioned that his attitude change was a long process, and was in part due to the execution of several men who he believed were innocent.

-In all, Rev. Pickett "walked with 95 inmates the last 10 steps to the Death House Door" in his 15 years with the prison system.
+In all, Pickett "walked with 95 inmates the last 10 steps to the Death House Door" in his 15 years with the prison system.

 Campaign against the death penalty

-In addition to writing a book and being the subject of a documentary about his time as the Death House chaplain, Rev. Pickett spoke and wrote against the death penalty.
+In addition to writing a book and being the subject of a documentary about his time as the Death House chaplain, Pickett spoke and wrote against the death penalty.